Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Identification with Strategic Reports

 \cite{agarwal2018} propose a general framework to rationalize strategic reporting as the optimal solution to an expected utility maximization problem.
 In this framework, agents have private information about their preferences and scores and form beliefs about the distribution of other people's preferences and scores.
 These beliefs plus knowledge of the mechanism lead the rational agent to derive probabilities of admission to the various schools as a function of the agent's private information and expectations about other agents.
 The agent then chooses the submission $P$ that maximizes her expected utility.

-We assume that agents are expected utility maximizers and note that it is sufficient for each individual to consider beliefs on admission cutoffs.
-This is the case in our continuum economy with cutoff characterization because cutoffs and scores fully characterize the agent's budget set.
+For our next proposition, we assume that agents are expected utility maximizers where the uncertainty about their match comes from uncertainty about what the admission cutoffs will be after the matching algorithm is run.
+As such, we assume each agent forms beliefs on admission cutoffs (see Section \ref{sec:app:uncertainty} in the appendix for a formal definition of the problem of the agent).
+Uncertainty about cutoffs is key in our continuum economy with cutoff characterization because cutoffs and scores fully characterize the agent's budget set.
 Given the student's scores, a distribution of possible cutoffs translates into a distribution of possible budget sets.
 Under Assumption \ref{aspt:cutoff2}, the student is admitted to the best school according to the submission $P$ among the available schools in the budget set.
 Therefore, beliefs on cutoffs translate into probabilities of admission to various schools for any given $P$.
 We make an assumption on the distribution of cutoffs expected by agents that has to do with the concept of uniformly more accessible schools.

-\begin{definition}[Uniformly More Accessible Schools] For a pair of distinct schools $(d,e)$, we say $e$ is uniformly more accessible than $d$ if two conditions are satisfied: first, if access to school $d$ implies access to school $e$,

-and second, if replacing option $d$ with option $e$ in any submission $P$ alters the likelihood of admission for at least one school listed in $P$; formally, for any two fixed (i.e., nonrandom) submissions $P$ and $\ti P$ such that $P$ has $d$ but does not have $e$ and $\ti P$ equals $P$ except for $e$ in the place of $d$, there exists $u \in \{0,1, \ldots, |P| \}$ for which
+\begin{definition}[Uniformly More Accessible Schools] For a pair of distinct schools $(d,e)$, we say $e$ is uniformly more accessible than $d$ if two conditions are satisfied: first, if access to school $d$ implies access to school $e$, and second, if replacing option $d$ with option $e$ in any submission $P$ alters the likelihood of admission for at least one school listed in $P$; formally, for any two fixed (i.e., nonrandom) submissions $P$ and $\ti P$ such that $P$ has $d$ but does not have $e$ and $\ti P$ equals $P$ except for $e$ in the place of $d$, there exists $u \in \{0,1, \ldots, |P| \}$ for which

 where $P(B)$ denotes the best choice in set $B$ according to $P$ (Definition \ref{def:nextbest}) and $P^u$ denotes the school ranked in the $u$-th position in $P$.
 In short, we say $(d,e) \in UMAS$, where $UMAS\subseteq \m{J} \times \m{J}$ is the set of all such pairs. \end{definition}